cscholze/discover-me/README.md

 a scan, or the scan button itself.
 A dialog opens allowing you to confirm the deletion or cancel.

+## Mult-user Functionality
+Because this app hosts a server on a local network, other devices on the network can connect to the app and perform scans simultaneously.
+1. One user must be hosting the Node.js server on their machine
+2. Identify the host machine IP address on the local network
+3. In a web browser, navigate to `_<host IP address>_:3000` where _host
+   IP address>_ is the IP address assigned to the machine running the Node.js server.
+4. Perform scans!

 ## Upcoming Features
+- Ability to scan a specific host IP address
+- Ability to name a scan when saving
+- Order discovered host cards by IP address
+- Filter discovered hosts by IP address to find specific host
+- Include and populate card for user device during discovery scan
+- Scan open ports for known vulnerabilities using NSE
+- Add login feature so users can save, view, and delete only scans they have performed

 ## Known bugs